giveaway: ‘essential perennials’ reckons with feast of plant possibilities

 I love the green ones—like ‘Green Jade’ and ‘Green Envy’—and they’re all great in cut arrangements.

-MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, begins its sixth year in March 2015.
+MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its seventh year in March 2016.
+In 2016, the show won three silver medals for excellence from the Garden Writers Association.
 It’s produced at Robin Hood Radio, the smallest NPR station in the nation.
 Listen locally in the Hudson Valley (NY)-Berkshires (MA)-Litchfield Hills (CT) Mondays at 8:30 AM Eastern, rerun at 8:30 Saturdays.
-Or play the February 23, 2015 show right here, and also use the buttons below to subscribe to future shows, free.
+Or play the Feb.
+23, 2015 show using the player near the top of this transcript.
+You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).

 enter to win ‘essential perennials’